Chinatsu0820/responsive-static-website/README.md

 # responsive-static-website
-# This is a imagnary coffee company website.
+# This is an imagnary coffee company website.

 #This is not only one of the assignments but also my portfolio.